denisgomes/psi/README.rst

 of contact.
 If you have a question about developing with PSI, or you wish to contribute, please join the mailing list or the discord server.

 For license questions, please contact `Denis Gomes`_, the primary author.
+Also check out the project links below.

 * PSI on PyPI_
 * PSI documentation_